On this occasion I’m not talking about Googling your website or getting found online.

 Your mates at Uber send your location data to Google at the end of each ride.
 Didn’t know that?
 Why would they do that?
 Surely it’s not so that Google can target their advertising based around a digital profile based on your locations visited and food delivery transactions?
 Surely it’s not because Google have a hole in their data when someone doesn’t use Google Maps?

-Check the article out here from Norton (the anti virus people – not the motorcycle).
+Check the article out here from Norton (the anti virus people – not the motorcycle) for clarity on this.

 So now they know what you eat, where you go and what you spend your money on.
 Oh, and everything in your emails….

 With this information, let your mind wander to the hyper targeted world of digital advertising.
 Now are you starting to see how this works?

-See things were so bad at the beginning of this year Apple banned one of Facebook’s research apps from their store.
+See things were so bad at the beginning of this year Apple banned one of Facebook’s apps from their store.
 You can see the story here on re-code.

 The Verge also do a great job of articulating the incidents here.

 For me it was pretty gross.
 In summary Google and Facebook both paid folks $20 to share their data.
-The articles summarizes it best but to me it feels like they targeted people who needed the money.
+The articles summarize it best but to me it feels like they targeted people who needed the money.

 This after they admitted police were able to access data on folks attending “black lives matter” rallies in the US.

-So, FYI. iPhone is better than your google spy phone….
+So, FYI.
+My iPhone is better than your Google spy phone….

 It seems a little ironic now that Huawei cop as much flack as they do given Google and Facebook have been at it for years.